Estimation of Local Average Treatment Effect by Data Combination

 The area with a dense plot is colored in light.
 The squared error of the DWLS shown in Figure \ref{fig:synth}a is kept very small except it is slightly larger when the PSD is close to zero.
 This result demonstrates the robustness of our method against the near-zero PSD, whereas the performance of the other estimators is affected more severely by the small PSD.
 We can observe the instability of the IWLS again in Figure \ref{fig:synth}b, which shows the sporadic high errors over the entire PSD.
-The squared error of the SEP displays the pattern similar to that of the IWLS.
+The squared error of the SEP displays the similar pattern.
 In Figure \ref{fig:synth}d, the light-colored area is at a high position, indicating that the hyperparameter tuning of the DLS does not work well.